sf-wdi-25/notes/week-08-vagabond/homework/README.md

 </body>
 ```

-## Review: RSpec Setup
+## RSpec Setup
-Let's quickly review how to setup RSpec and work with it.
+Let's quickly look at how to setup RSpec and work with it.
 Let's imagine we have a rails app for handling recipes; how can we switch over to using RSpec and test our code?

 1. Add `rspec-rails` to your `Gemfile` in the development and test groups.
 We'll also go ahead and add <a href="https://github.com/ffaker/ffaker" target="_blank">ffaker</a> and <a href="https://github.com/thoughtbot/factory_girl_rails" target="_blank">factory_girl_rails</a>: